 I.M.
 Skaugen created a new division in 2006, Skaugen Marine Construction (SMC).
-Through SMC the company has streamlined its marine construction activity in China.
-SMC has taken primary responsibility for the new build activities by acting as project leader, supported by the company’s two Chinese joint venture (JV) partners.
+Through SMC the company streamlined its marine construction activity in China.
+SMC took primary responsibility for the new build activities by acting as project leader, supported by the company’s two Chinese joint venture (JV) partners.

-The first of these JVs is with Taizhou Wuzhou Shipbuilding Co Ltd. The second JV is with Shenghui Gas & Chemical Systems, which specializes in structural cryogenic tanks used in the marine and petrochemical industry.
+The first of these JVs was with Taizhou Wuzhou Shipbuilding Co Ltd. The second JV was with Shenghui Gas & Chemical Systems, which specializes in structural cryogenic tanks used in the marine and petrochemical industry.

 In 2006, SPT purchased a UK-based lightering company and expanded into the European, Russian and West African markets.
 This same year SPT performed the world’s first four commercial lightering operations of LNG.

 2007 – 2008 Innovative Maritime Solutions